mwaeckerlin/bind/README.md

 Configures a bind DNS server with IP address and MX records.
 On one hand, it is very easy to configure a large set of different URLs with common subdomains to the same IP address.
 On the other hand, it is flexible enough to handle special cases.
 It always adds a default MX record.

+The image is minimised and secured: There is no shell and nothing but the bind executable its dependencies and the configurations in the image.
+Image size is only 17MB (subject to change from build to build).
+The bind executable is copied from the Alpine distribution and maintained there.

 ## Configuration

 There are three methods how you can configure `mwaeckerlin/bind`, two at build time and one at run time: